 James and Emeline Converse were joined at 347 Beacon by their son-in-law and daughter, Isaac William Chick and Emma Maria (Converse) Chick, who previously had lived with them at 43 West Newton.
 Isaac Chick was president of John H. Pray & Company, dealers in carpets, rugs, wallpaper, and furniture.

-Isaac Chick remarried in about 1912 to Jennie Elizabeth (Hall) Billard, the widow of Herman Merriman Billard.
+Isaac Chick and his two children continued to live at 347 Beacon.
+He remarried in April of 1912 to Jennie Elizabeth (Hall) Billard, the widow of Herman Merriman Billard.
 After their marriage, they lived at 347 Beacon and also maintained a home in Swampscott.
 Elizabeth Billard’s daughter, Mary Elizabeth Billard, lived with them.

 Mabel Chick married in January of 1914 to James Owen Foss, an accountant.
 After their marriage, they lived at 226 Bay State Road.
 William Chick, an investment banker and later successor to his father as president of John H. Pray & Co., married in April of 1914 to Ruth Agnes French.
 After their marriage, they moved to Brookline; by 1917 they were living at 317 Commonwealth.
 Mary Billard married in April of 1921 to Ambrose Ely Chambers; after their marriage, they lived in Cambridge.

-Isaac Chick died in March of 1929.
-Jennie Chick continued to live at 347 Beacon for part of the year through about 1935, but spent her winters at the Maryland Apartments at 512 Beacon, and her summers in Swampscott.
+Isaac Chick died in March of 1929, and 347 Beacon was inherited by Emma (Chick) Foss and William C. Chick.
+Jennie (Hall) Billard Chick continued to live at 347 Beacon during part of the year through about 1935, but spent her winters at the Maryland Apartments at 512 Beacon, and her summers in Swampscott.
 The house was not listed in the 1936-1937 Blue Book, and was shown as vacant in the 1935-1939 City Directories.

 In 1938, it was proposed that a private club with a liquor license be located at 347 Beacon.
 No formal application was filed but the proposal was withdrawn in November of 1938 after strong opposition from the neighbors.